 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Hearing Services - Hearing Aids: Provided by: UnitedHealthcare Hearing Through UnitedHealthcare Hearing, you can choose from a broad selection of name-brand hearing aids, or UnitedHealthcare Hearing's brand Relate TM , custom-programmed for your hearing loss.
-Hearing aids can be fit inperson with a network provider or delivered directly to you with virtual follow-up care (select models).
+Hearing aids can be fit in- person with a network provider or delivered directly to you with virtual follow-up care (select models).
 This benefit is limited to 2 hearing aids every year.
 Hearing aid accessories and optional services are available for purchase, but they are not covered by the plan.
-To access your hearing aid benefit and get connected with a network provider, you must contact UnitedHealthcare Hearing at 1-877-704-3384, TTY 711 or UHCHearing.com/SNP.
+To access your hearing aid benefit and get connected with a network provider, you must contact UnitedHealthcare Hearing at 1-877-704-3384, TTY 711 or UHCHearing.com/Medicare.
 Hearing aids purchased outside of UnitedHealthcare Hearing are not covered.
-Hearing aid allowance is \$2,500 You must obtain prior authorization from UnitedHealthcare Hearing.
+Hearing aid allowance is \$3,600 You must obtain prior authorization from UnitedHealthcare Hearing.
 Additional fees may apply for optional follow-up visits.
-HIV Screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
-There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.
+HIV Screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: One screening exam every 12 months For women who are pregnant, we cover: There is no coinsurance, copayment, or deductible for members eligible for Medicare- covered preventive HIV screening.
+30% coinsurance for members eligible for Medicare-covered preventive HIV screening.
+You pay these amounts until you reach the out- of-pocket maximum.